Code-MonkeyZhang/ticktick-mcp-enhanced/README.md

 Register your application at the [TickTick Developer Center](https://developer.ticktick.com/manage).
 If you are using Chinese version, at [Dida Developer Center](https://developer.dida365.com/manage).

 - Click "New App"
-- Set the redirect URI to `http://localhost:8000/callback`
+- Set the redirect URI.
+The default used by this MCP is `http://localhost:8000/callback`.
+  - You can customize this by setting the `TICKTICK_REDIRECT_URI` environment variable if needed.
 - Keep your Client ID and Client Secret

 ### Installation